Evolution of Merchandising: How Visual Appeal Drives Online Sales

 How Personalization Influences Visuals

 The evolution of eCommerce has led to personalization and automation.
-You can now create personalized experiences based on users' preferences and behavior, thanks to technologies like AI and chatbots.
+You can now create personalized experiences based on users' preferences and behavior, thanks to technologies like AI and machine learning, along with chatbots.

 Personalization also translates to your online store's visuals.
 By tailoring the shopping experience to each user's interests, your store can visually adapt to individual shoppers.
 For example: